Buying a boat? Read this first

 June brings the official start of summer and with it, all the activities we associate with warm weather and good times: grilling, swimming, fireworks, and boating.

-If you love the water and have been dreaming of buying your own boat for some time, you may currently be in the throes of boat buying fever.
-But is it worth it to make that plunge?
+If you love the water and have been dreaming of buying a boat for some time, you may currently be in the throes of boat buying fever.
+But is it worth it to take that plunge?
 After all, we’ve all heard the saying that the best days of a boat owner’s life are the day they buy AND the day they sell.

 Before you commit to boat ownership or go buy a captain’s hat, let’s weigh the good and bad together.